-Colorado's forests provide homes for many wildlife species, improve water quality, filter pollutants from water and air, enhance outdoor and recreational experiences, provide wood products, and supply jobs in local economies.
+Colorado’s forests provide homes for many wildlife species, improve water quality, filter pollutants from water and air, enhance outdoor experiences, provide wood products, and supply jobs in local economies.

 Colorado’s forests are expansive, diverse and beautiful.
 They provide vital shelter for both people and wildlife, improve the quality of our water, filter pollutants from the air, enrich our outdoor experiences, and furnish products and jobs that strengthen local economies.